-The FY 2012 request includes funding of \$21,410,309 to support the projected salary and benefit costs for 120 FTEs based on the Board's current statutory authority.
-The rationale and justification for the additional salaries and benefits costs are explained in detail on pages 7 through 11.
-The funding for salaries and benefits represents 71 percent of the Board's FY 2012 estimated obligations.
+The FY 2013 request includes funding of \$21,399,339 to support the projected salary and benefit costs for 120 FTEs.
+The funding for salaries and benefits represents 71 percent of the Board's FY 2013 estimated obligations.
 In calculating the projected salary and benefits needs of the Board, the following federal pay adjustment and benefits factors for Executive Branch employees are used:

-- No pay increase beginning in January 2011.

-- No pay increase beginning in January 2012.

-- Employee benefits of 26.7 percent of salaries, or \$36,136 per FTE in FY 2012.
+- Pay increase of 0.0 percent beginning in January 2012. - Pay increase of 0.5 percent beginning in January 2013. - Employee benefits of 27 percent of salaries, or \$35,305 per FTE in FY 2013.